portfolio-performance/portfolio-help/docs/en/reference/view/accounts/security-account.md

 The Holdings chart from the Securities Account doesn't have any extra data tools.
 It's very similar to the portfolio holding chart; see [View > Reports > Statement of Assets > Holdings](../../view/reports/statement/holdings.md).
 Clicking any part of the chart will reveal some additional information.

-Figure: Holdings Chart from Securities Account (information pane). {class=pp-figure}c
+Figure: Holdings Chart from Securities Account (information pane). {class=pp-figure}

 ![](images/sb-accounts-securities-accounts-holdings.png)